awsdocs/amazon-api-gateway-developer-guide/doc_source/integrating-api-with-aws-services-lambda.md

    }
    ```

-## Integration 3: Create a `GET` Method with Path Parameters to Call the Lambda Function<a name="api-as-lambda-proxy-expose-get-method-with-path-parameters-to-call-lambda-function"></a>
+## Integration 3: Create a `GET` method with path parameters to call the Lambda function<a name="api-as-lambda-proxy-expose-get-method-with-path-parameters-to-call-lambda-function"></a>

 Now you'll create a `GET` method on a resource specified by a sequence of path parameters to call the backend Lambda function\.
 The path parameter values specify the input data to the Lambda function\.
 You'll use a mapping template to map the incoming path parameter values to the required integration request payload\.